Is This Scientific Breakthrough The Fountain Of Youth We've Been Waiting For?

 With its Wrinkle Recode Line Transforming Melting Serum, StriVectin has also forged a path to positive epigenetic changes by way of its proprietary BioRecode Technology.
 But the epigenetics breakthrough does not begin and end with a certain product or brand — far from it.
 "Simply put, the skin-care products you use and how you use them all influence epigenetics either positively or negatively," Rao says.
 That includes poorly formulated products with harsh, caustic ingredients, as well as not using proper sun or antioxidant protection.

-"Today's consumer is well-educated on how to protect the skin against sun and pollution, how to use cleansers and moisturizers and incorporate super antioxidants, but this is an even bigger, newer step towards improving cellular efficiencies and age-delay in the beauty field," Quevedo says.
-The magnitude of unlocking the ability to control the rate of aging is enormous, and as research progresses, Rao says, she sees a future "where beauty treatments customized to individuals' epigenetic makeup will become the norm."
+"Today's consumer is well-educated on how to protect the skin against sun and pollution, how to use cleansers and moisturisers and incorporate super antioxidants, but this is an even bigger, newer step towards improving cellular efficiencies and age-delay in the beauty field," Quevedo says.
+The magnitude of unlocking the ability to control the rate of ageing is enormous, and as research progresses, Rao says, she sees a future "where beauty treatments customised to individuals' epigenetic makeup will become the norm."

 Advertisement